Rishi-Vyas-Magesh/FaceMatching-App-with-UI-in-AWS/README.md

 Step-10: I can upload any image of a person part of my database/collection of Images and it will immediately identify and flag them!!! and In my testing It works.

 I have attached the codes I mentioned above.
 And a video demo of implementation FYI.
-(The PPT with a business implication for such a model will also be uploaded soon)
+(The PPT with a business implication for such a model is also uploaded)